rails/rails/guides/source/active_model_basics.md

 person.to_param            # => nil
 ```

-### Dirty
+### ActiveModel::Dirty

-An object becomes dirty when it has gone through one or more changes to its attributes and has not been saved.
-This gives the ability to check whether an object has been changed or not.
+An object becomes dirty when it has gone through one or more changes to its
+attributes and has not been saved.
+This gives the ability to check whether an
+object has been changed or not.
 It also has attribute based accessor methods.
 Let's consider a Person class with attributes `first_name` and `last_name`:

 ```ruby
 require 'active_model'